 In a broad sense, the term Medical Humanities is a field that integrates the 'Art of Humaneness’ and the 'Science of Medicine'.

-and therapeutic medical equipment and procedures and an increasingly litigant society has led to a situation where the patient-physician relationship has eroded to one of a client and a caregiver, resulting in what is often referred to as commoditization of healthcare.
+Over the last century and, especially over the last couple of decades, the sophistication of diagnostic and therapeutic medical equipment and procedures and an increasingly litigant society has led to a situation where the patient-physician relationship has eroded to one of a client and a caregiver, resulting in what is often referred to as commoditization of healthcare.
 As a result, the truth that health and ill health are about human beings, their bodies and minds, and about how they affect patients, their immediate family and the society they live in, is lost sight of.
 Patients and their relatives are left wondering if, today, “the well-being of the patient” is indeed the first concern of physicians - as it ought to be.

 In medical circles, this phenomenon has been long recognised and bemoaned.
 In an attempt to remedy the situation, many universities and medical schools and colleges offer courses that teach ‘communication skills and ethics’ to medical students.

-established, it is notonly necessary to promote greater understanding between the doctor and the patient but also provide enabling solutions where all stakeholders see themselves as a part of the larger society we all live in.
+Unfortunately, such ad-hoc solutions offer neither a quick fix nor a foundation-forming solution to the problem.
+In order that trust and a strong relationship between the physician and the patient be established, it is notonly necessary to promote greater understanding between the doctor and the patient but also provide enabling solutions where all stakeholders see themselves as a part of the larger society we all live in.
 Improvement in communication and hence greater caring will likely occur automatically if both the lay society and the physician community develop understanding about themselves.
-This awareness of oneself and one’s relationship to the society we live is one aspect of human personality and continued development that Theatre of the Oppressed techniques enable.
+This awareness of oneself and one’s relationship to the society we live is one aspect of human personality and development that Theatre of the Oppressed techniques enable.

 Though the use of Theatre of the Oppressed is not entirely new in setting of medical practice, most times, its use has been restricted to Forum Theatre performances by non-medical people for a medical audience and, in mental health situations.